 Debris in the flow can overwhelm and damage rotating screens or cause serious condenser issues.
 Leaves, trash, marine organisms, and aquatic vegetation can blind various systems.
 Review of the source water is critical to the proper selection of the flow pattern, screen panel (basket or tray) design, mesh apertures, rotation speeds, and materials of construction.

-WTR traveling water screens are designed to automatically and reliably filter incoming water and discharge recovered debris or marine life into the appropriate handling trough.
-Screens can be designed to handle typical water-borne debris as well as unusual grasses, seaweed, jellyfish and many different types of debris.The screens are available in various flow patterns including dual flow (DF), dual flow conversion (DFC), and thru flow (TF), also known as single flow.
+WTR® Traveling Water Screens are designed to automatically and reliably filter incoming water and discharge recovered debris or marine life into the appropriate handling trough.
+Screens can be designed to handle typical water-borne debris as well as unusual grasses, seaweed, jellyfish and many different types of debris.The screens are available in various flow patterns including thru flow (TF), dual flow conversion (DFC), dual flow (DF), and center flow (CF).

 All flow patterns are available as fish recovery and return to meet the EPA’s 316(b) environmental requirements.
 Specialized water tight, hydraulically stabilized fish recovery buckets allow for the quick recovery of juvenile marine life.
 Organisms are elevated to the head section where gentle sluice sprays aid in discharging them into a return trough for reinsertion to their indigenous environment.
 After the fish sprays, the screen continues rotation past higher pressure debris sprays, washing the captured screenings into a separate debris trough for discharge or further disposal.